cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

  The module system
 ###################

-`Environment modules`_ provides a method by which users of the cluster can access a wide range of software, including different versions of the same software.
+A wide range of scientific (and other) software is made available on Esrum via so-called `Environment modules`_.
+While environment modules add some complexity, they allow both different versions of software as well as mutually exclusive pieces of software to coexist, and simplify making your analyses reproducible.

 Modules on Esrum are primarily provided by KU-IT (see below), but users may also set up their own private or shared environment modules.
 See the